 The trajectories can be segmented with a classification tree or other supervised machine learning tools available in MATLAB.
 DiffusionLab comes with an additional tool that allows the user to create a training set for supervised machine learning.
 This tool Classification Trainer (for DiffusionLab) allows rapid manual classification of trajectories in up to five user-defined categories, and is shown in Figure 2.2.
-It can be opened via Classification > Classification Trainer (for DiffusionLab) allows rapid manual classification of trajectories in up to five user-defined categories, and is shown in Figure 2.2.
-It can be opened via Classification > Classification Trainer in the DiffusionLab main window.
+It can be opened via Classification > Classification Trainer (no trajectories in the DiffusionLab main window.
 The training set can be used to train a classification tree or be imported into MATLAB's Classification Learner app.